substratusai/kubeai/docs/how-to/architect-for-multitenancy.md

 # Architect for Multitenancy

-KubeAI can support multitenancy by filtering the models that it serves via Kubernetes [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors).
-These label selectors can be specified on all OpenAI-compatible endpoints through the `X-Label-Selector` HTTP header and will match on labels specified on the `kind: Model` objects.
+KubeAI can support multitenancy by filtering the models that it serves via Kubernetes label selectors.
+These label selectors can be applied when accessing any of the OpenAI-compatible endpoints through the `X-Label-Selector` HTTP header and will match on labels specified on the `kind: Model` objects.
 The pattern is similar to using a `WHERE` clause in a SQL query.

 Example Models: